-The Seller Departments that need to claim indirect costs expense should refer to the 2014 indirect cost rate allocation spreadsheet (See Indirect Cost Rates Attachment A).
+The Seller Departments that need to claim indirect costs expense should refer to the 2014 indirect cost rate allocation spreadsheet.
+The 2015 indirect cost allocation spreadsheet from Maximus has yet to be received.

 The Seller Account Information is the selling department's index code and revenue object code BJ and appropriate sub-object (in most cases 7800 designated "Interdepartmental Revenues").